Don’t Start the New Year with a Diet

 I’m here to tell you that it should not be your goal as you welcome the new year.

 Having goals of becoming healthier by nourishing yourself well, or goals of becoming stronger or more energetic by incorporating enjoyable activity into your life are fine goals to work toward at any time of year.
 But please do not fall into the temptation of trying to lose weight fast with restrictive, calorie-deprivation diets.
+[Update in 2024: This includes calorie deprivation that results from weight loss medications.
+Listen to Episode 131 of my podcast for a thorough discussion of the risks of Ozempic and other semaglutide medications.]

 Whether you are trying to recover from binge eating or you are newly recovered, going on a restrictive diet is a risk not worth taking.
 The body and brain have survival mechanisms that kick into gear when you deprive yourself of enough food, which will harm your efforts to stopping binge eating for good, and prevent you from developing a healthy relationship with food.
-A deprivation diet will make it extremely difficult to dismiss urges to binge and prevent those urges from going away.

 ___________________________________